AdobeDocs/campaign-standard.fr-FR/help/automating/using/calling-a-workflow-with-external-parameters.md

 ### Prérequis {#prerequisites}

-Avant de configurer les workflows, vous devez créer les workflows 1 et 2 avec une activité **[!UICONTROL Signal externe]** dans chacun d&#39;eux.
+Before configuring the workflows, you need to create Workflow 1 and 2 with an **[!UICONTROL External signal]** activity in each of them.
 Ce faisant, vous pourrez cibler ces activités Signal lors de l&#39;appel des workflows.

 ### Etape 1 : configurer l&#39;appel API  {#step-1--configuring-the-api-call}